Reparations for slavery in the United States: Private institutions

-If one or more of the defendants violated a state law by transporting slaves in 1850, and the plaintiffs can establish standing to sue, prove the violation despite its antiquity, establish that the law was intended to provide a remedy (either directly or by providing the basis for a common law action for conspiracy, conversion, or restitution) to lawfully enslaved persons or their descendants, identify their ancestors, quantify damages incurred, and persuade the court to toll the statute of limitations, there would be no further obstacle to the grant of relief.

 In October 2000, California passed the Slavery Era Disclosure Law requiring insurance companies doing business there to report on their role in slavery.
 The disclosure legislation, introduced by Senator Tom Hayden, is the prototype for similar laws passed in 12 states around the United States.

 The NAACP has called for more of such legislation at local and corporate levels.
 It quotes Dennis C. Hayes, CEO of the NAACP, as saying, "Absolutely, we will be pursuing reparations from companies that have historical ties to slavery and engaging all parties to come to the table."
 Brown University, whose namesake family was involved in the slave trade, has also established a committee to explore the issue of reparations.
 In February 2007, Brown University announced a set of responses to its Steering Committee on Slavery and Justice.
 While in 1995 the Southern Baptist Convention apologized for the "sins" of racism, including slavery.

 In December 2005, a boycott was called by a coalition of reparations groups under the sponsorship of the Restitution Study Group.
 The boycott targets the student loan products of banks deemed complicit in slavery—particularly those identified in the Farmer-Paellmann litigation.
 As part of the boycott, students are asked to choose from other banks to finance their student loans.

-Pro-reparations groups such as The National Coalition of Blacks for Reparations in America advocate for compensation to be in the form of community rehabilitation and not payments to individual descendants.
+Pro-reparations groups such as the National Coalition of Blacks for Reparations in America advocate for compensation to be in the form of community rehabilitation and not payments to individual descendants.

 Black Lives Matter

-Many groups under the Black Lives Matter organization have laid out a list of demands, some of which include: reparations, for what they say are past and continuing harms to African-Americans, an end to the death penalty, legislation to acknowledge the effects of slavery, a move to defund the police, as well as investments in education initiatives, mental health services and jobs programs.
+Many groups under the Black Lives Matter organization have laid out a list of demands, some of which include: reparations, for what they say are past and continuing harms to African Americans, an end to the death penalty, legislation to acknowledge the effects of slavery, a move to defund the police, seizing homes owned by white families and providing them free to blacks, as well as investments in education initiatives, mental health services, and jobs programs.
 These calls for reparations have been bolstered amidst the COVID-19 pandemic and the high rates of police brutality against Blacks.